Maine-eDNA/medna-metadata/docs/source/api.rst

-The bioinformatic process of denoising (converting sequences within FastQ files to Amplicon Sequence Variants) or clustering (converting sequences within FastQ files to Operational Taxonomic Units), are represented by the DenoiseClusterMetadata, ASVReads, and AmpliconSequenceVariants tables.
+The bioinformatic process of denoising (converting sequences within FastQ files to Amplicon Sequence Variants) or clustering (converting sequences within FastQ files to Operational Taxonomic Units), are represented by the DenoiseClusterMetadata, FeatureReads, and FeatureOutputs tables.

 The DenoiseClusterMetadata table covers information related to the specifics of the bioinformatics analysis pipeline.
-This table enables users to track the process through which Amplicon Sequence Variants were generated.
-The resulting AmpliconSequenceVariants are listed in the AmpliconSequenceVariants table.
-The number of reads, or count of each sequence in each sequencing run, is represented in the ASVReads table.
+This table enables users to track the process through which ASVs or OTUs were generated.
+The resulting sequences are listed in the FeatureOutput table.
+The number of reads, or count of each sequence in each sequencing run, is represented in the FeatureRead table.

 .. image:: ../../erds/medna_bioinfodenoclust_erd.png
     :width: 400